arjunsambyal997/demo1/README.md

 * sql connector included in lib folder
 * MySql

-> Password for PhpMyadmin is `""` and password for MySQL Workbench is `"root"` .
+> Password for PhpMyadmin is  `""`  and password for MySQL Workbench is `"root"`

-> Make necessary adjustments in Dao class
+> Make necessary adjustments in Dao class (master will have "")

 ## How to get a copy of the project
 ```